 What we like: A premium all-around rod for around $700.

-What we don’t: We prefer the Scott Radian above.
+What we don’t: We still prefer the Scott Radian above.

-UK-based Hardy has been on the scene forever, including a relatively recent acquisition that left some loyalists wondering about its future.
+U.K.-based Hardy has been on the scene seemingly forever, including a relatively recent acquisition that left some loyalists wondering about its future.
 But the Zephrus FWS is a really nice and unique rod that undercuts other high-end models in price.
-For around $700, this fast-action rod is powerful, accurate, and is forgiving for all types of anglers.
-It doesn’t necessarily beat out any premium rod at what they do best, but it’s another nice all-around option for those who want to avoid buying multiple rods without compromising in terms of quality.
+For around $700, this fast-action rod is powerful, accurate, and forgiving for all types of anglers.
+It doesn’t necessarily beat out any premium rod at what they do best, but it’s another attractive all-around option for those who want to avoid buying multiple rods without compromising in terms of quality.

 The reason we have the Hardy Zephrus FWS ranked here is the Scott Radian above.
 Both are high-end rods designed to do everything, but the Radian has slightly better accuracy at almost all distances.
 Yes, the Radian is about $95 more, but we think that jump in price is worth it for those who are planning on getting a lot of use out of their rod.
 The Zephrus FWS arguably is a bit softer for delicate presentations, which should be a consideration if you frequently fish smaller and slower water.